6 dead, 24 seriously wounded in shooting at Highland Park July 4 parade; "An act of violence that has shaken us to our core"

 "Our community was terrorized by an act of violence that has shaken us to our core.
 Our hearts go out to the families of the victims during this devastating time.
 On a day that we came together to celebrate community and freedom, we're instead mourning the loss, the tragic loss of life, and struggling with the terror that was brought upon us," she said.

-Covelli urged anyone who might have video from the shooting to contact police to assist with the investigatoin.
+Covelli urged anyone who might have pictures or video from the parade or the shooting to contact police to assist with the investigation.
+He also asked nearby business owners to share any surveillance video they might have from near the scene of the shooting.

+"That could help investigators.
+They may see something in there that may be useful, and allow them to proceed further with the investigation," he said.
+"Even if you don't see anything in there, we would love to be able to take a look at that, so we can further our investigation."

 Several children took shelter in the basement of a nearby business after the shooting.